RedTurtle/deployments.buildout.plone/README.md

 Add additional eggs to Plone
 ----------------------------
-Customize the eggs, and eventuali the zcml, variable in the plone section, e.g:
+Customize the eggs, and *optionally* the zcml, variable in the plone section, e.g:
 ```
 [plone]
 eggs+=